-Grade Norm Mana datory I Range
+Grade Norm Mano latory l Range

 4.00, 3.67 15% 0 to 25%

 3.33, 3.00, 2.67 40% 25 to 60%

 2.33, 2.00.
 1.67 40% 25 to 60%

-- 1.33, 1.00, 0.50, 0.00 5% 0 to 15% - (b) Except as otherwise provided in subsection (d) hereof, a faculty member shall not assign grades in a course with a mean in excess of the mean specified in subsection (c) hereof.
-Faculty members may, and are encouraged to, assign grades below the maximum mean when appropriate in any course. - (c) The maximum mean grade in each of the following courses shall be 2.50: Civil Procedure I and II, Contracts I and II, Legal Research and Writing I and II, Property I and II, Torts I and II, and Criminal Law.
+1.33, 1.00.
+0.50, 0.00 5% 0 to 15%

+(b) Except as otherwise provided in subsection (d) hereof, a faculty member shall not assign grades in a course with a mean in excess of the mean specified in subsection (c) hereof.
+Faculty members may, and are encouraged to, assign grades below the maximum mean when appropriate in any course.

+(c) The maximum mean grade in each of the first year, first semester courses shall be 2.50.
+The maximum mean grade in each of the first year, second semester courses shall be 2.70.
 The maximum mean grade in each of the following courses shall be 2.75: Constitutional Law I and II, Evidence, Business Associations, and Professional Responsibility.
-The maximum mean grade in Remedies and each elective course in the curriculum shall be 3.00. - (d) The grades of students who fail the course for non-attendance or who withdraw from the course and are assigned a failing grade shall be used in the calculation of the maximum mean.
-If a student withdraws from a course with the mark of "WP" but has already earned a grade in the course, that grade shall not be used in the calculation of the maximum mean. - (e) Because of the difficulty of applying grading standards in a uniform manner in every course, the faculty and the Associate Dean for Academic Affairs should be guided by Section 3-701 and common sense when applying the grading standards specified in this section.
-The following are examples of application of the grading standards in special circumstances: - (1) It is possible that a particular course has a disproportionate number of better-thanaverage students because of the nature of the course material or other factors.
-Thus, deviation from the maximum mean for a course may be appropriate when the average of the cumulative grade point averages of the students in the course is higher than the maximum mean specified by the grading standards. - (2) A course with very few students presents special problems in applying a maximum mean.
+The maximum mean grade in Remedies and each elective course in the curriculum shall be 3.00.

+(d) The grades of students who fail the course for non-attendance or who withdraw from the course and are assigned a failing grade shall be used in the calculation of the maximum mean.
+If a student withdraws from a course with the mark of "WP" but has already earned a grade in the course, that grade shall not be used in the calculation of the maximum mean.

+(e) Because of the difficulty of applying grading standards in a uniform manner in every course, the faculty and the Associate Dean for Academic Affairs should be guided by Section 3-701 and common sense when applying the grading standards specified in this section.
+The following are examples of application of the grading standards in special circumstances:

+(1) It is possible that a particular course has a disproportionate number of better-thanaverage students because of the nature of the course material or other factors.
+Thus, deviation from the maximum mean for a course may be appropriate when the average of the cumulative grade point averages of the students in the course is higher than the maximum mean specified by the grading standards.

+(2) A course with very few students presents special problems in applying a maximum mean.

-September 21, 2004 Rev. May 3, 2005 Rev. January 31, 2006 Rev. April 14, 2006 Rev. August 7, 2007
+September 21, 2004 Rev. May 3, 2005 Rev. January 31, 2006 Rev. April 14, 2006 Rev. August 7, 2007 Rev. May 4, 2010